acesseonline/pyreportjasper/README.rst

 Navigate to the unzipped folder

-Once you have a copy of the code, you can easily include it in your Python package, or install it in your site-packages directory:
+Once you have a copy of the code, you can easily include it in your Pytohn package, or install it in your site-packages directory:

 ::